| |

 Okay, let’s talk about parent communication.
 Parent communication is one of those things that can make or break your year.
 Yes, it’s that important.

 • Reach out and make positive contact.
-At the schools I’ve worked at we weren’t allowed to reveal our class roster until Sneak-a-Peek.
-Since that was my first opportunity, I always tried to make it a positive event.
+When I was in the classroom, teachers didn’t reveal their class rosters until Sneak-a-Peek.
+I always tried to make it a positive event because it was my first opportunity to build relationships with my students and their families.
 I usually got to meet most of my students and their parents, but I always had some who couldn’t make it.
 I’d make an effort to call the parents who couldn’t make it.
 I’d introduce myself and let them know I was excited about working with their child.

 • Find the good in each child.
-During the first week of school I would make an effort to call each parent with something positive about their child.
+During the first week of school, I would make an effort to call each parent with something positive about their child.
 I’d also use it as an opportunity to establish the line of communication and ask if the parents had any questions.
-Usually they didn’t yet, but I would let them know how to contact me if they did think of any later.
+Usually, they didn’t have any questions yet, but I would let them know how to contact me if they thought of any later.

 • Be consistent.
-There are certain hard copy papers that you are likely to be responsible for getting parents to fill out.
-There are others that just need sent home.
+You’ll simply send most papers home, but you’re going to be responsible for getting parents to fill out certain hardcopy papers.
 Set up a system early.
 It’s much easier for parents to stay on top of their end if you have a system in place.
 A weekly or daily folder works well for this.
 Most parents will look if they know when and where to find papers.

 • Documentation helps you remember.
-People have short term memories.
-We don’t always remember what was said.
-Sometimes people remember conversations differently.
-Keeping a record will help you to remember exactly what was discussed later.
-It can also help you to remember to follow up on concerns.
-Both phone calls and hallway conversations should also be documented.
+Since people have short-term memories, we don’t always remember conversations perfectly.
+Sometimes, people may remember conversations differently.
+Your notes will show exactly what was discussed.
+It can also help you remember to follow up on concerns.
+Remember to document phone calls and hallway conversations, too.

 • Documentation protects you.
 It’s a CYA thing.
-The records can help you if a question comes up too.
-I once had a parent complain that they hadn’t been told about an upcoming meeting.
-When I was asked about it I simply pulled out the record log of our conversation, the email reminder I had sent, and the note the notification form they had signed.
+The records can help you if a question comes up.
+For example, a parent complained that they weren’t told about an upcoming meeting.
+I simply pulled out the record log of our conversation, the email reminder I had sent, and the notification form they had signed.

 Think Before You Send

 • Respect parents’ privacy.
-An email list can be great for easy communication, but not all parents are okay with the whole class seeing their e-mail address.
-At one school I worked at we had parents in direct sales using the PTA emails to build marketing lists.
+An email list can be great for easy communication, but not everyone will be okay with the whole class seeing their email address.
+At one school where I worked, we had parents in direct sales who used the PTA emails to build marketing lists.
 Use the BCC feature.

 • Think about the topic.
 Email isn’t the best form of communication for all things.
-Email doesn’t convey tone well.
-It also doesn’t allow for immediate clarification.
-If you need to have a conversation with a parent about topics like behavior, discipline, failing grades, learning difficulties, or other potentially difficult topics email is not the way to go.
+It is notorious for not conveying tone well, and it doesn’t always allow for immediate clarification.
+If you need to have a conversation with a parent about topics like behavior, discipline, failing grades, learning difficulties, or other potentially difficult topics, email is not the way to go.
 Call or set up an in-person meeting.

 • Email is on the record.
-If you wouldn’t say it in front of your superintendent don’t email it.
-Deleting emails doesn’t mean they are gone.
+Don’t email it if you wouldn’t say it in front of your superintendent.
+Deleted emails can still be found.
 They’re still there somewhere.
 Think before you send jokes or vent.
 Keep it clean, positive, and professional.

 • It’s never really private.
 Email is subject to open records requests.
-The can be printed.
-They can be forwarded.
+People can print or forward emails.
 Don’t use email to vent.
-Don’t say something on email about someone you wouldn’t say to them.
-Emails never really disappear and they aren’t really private either.
-Think before you hit send and if you’re irritated wait first.
+Don’t say something in an email about someone that you wouldn’t say to them.
+Emails never really disappear, and they aren’t really private either.
+Think before you hit send.
+Also, wait to hit send if you write an email while you’re irritated or angry.

 I’d love to hear your thoughts.
 What tips do you have?